LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Quick_Replies_Google_RCS.md

 ### Overview

-Quick Replies for RCS Business Messaging include the question/statement text and a set of up to 11 chips and that each contain:
+Quick Replies for RCS Business Messaging include the question/statement text and a set of up to 11 replies that each contain:

 * Title text (including emojis)
 * Publish text click action